Menu Search

 The production on this album is top-notch, with DOOM handling most of the beats himself.
 The album is filled with samples from old cartoons, TV shows, and movies, creating a nostalgic atmosphere that perfectly matches DOOM’s comic book-inspired rhymes.
 The beats are boom-bap at its finest, with hard-hitting drums and head-nodding loops that will have you bobbing your head from start to finish.

 And then there are DOOM’s rhymes.
 His flow is impeccable, and his lyrics are filled with references to comic book characters, pop culture, and real-life experiences.
 On tracks like “Doomsday” and “Rhymes Like Dimes,” DOOM’s wordplay and punchlines are nothing short of brilliant.
-He’s always been known for his intricate rhymes and Operation: Doomsday is a testament to his skill as an MC.
+He’s always been known for his intricate rhymes and Operation: Doomsday is the ultimate reflection of his skill as an MC.

 Now, if you’re a fan of Madvillainy, you might be wondering how Operation: Doomsday stacks up.
 While Madvillainy is a collaborative effort with producer Madlib, Operation: Doomsday is a showcase of DOOM’s skills as both an MC and a producer.
 It’s an album that solidified DOOM’s place as one of the greatest rappers of all time, and it’s a testament to his legacy as an artist.

 Operation: Doomsday is an album that stands the test of time, and it’s a must-listen for any fan of underground rap.
 MF DOOM may be gone, but his music will live on forever, and Operation: Doomsday is a shining example of his brilliance as an artist.
 From start to finish, Operation: Doomsday is a masterpiece that will have you nodding your head, laughing at DOOM’s clever wordplay, and feeling the weight of his emotions as he opens up about his personal struggles.
-It’s an album that showcases DOOM’s unique style and sets him apart from the rest of the rap game.
 Just like Madvillainy, Operation: Doomsday is a timeless masterpiece that will continue to inspire and influence generations of rappers to come.

 Cannibal Ox - The Cold Vein (2001)